Sheridan-Stable/bursty-term-measure/README.md

 ### Running Python Code

-Most repository code is written in Python 3 in a Jupyter Notebook environment.
+Repository code is written in Python 3 in a Jupyter Notebook environment.
 While there are multiple ways to run a repository Jupyter Notebook, here is one way to do it:
 ```
 python3 -m venv .
 source bin/activate